holochain/docs-pages/src/pages/resources/enable-holo.md

   }
 ```

-You can then initialize a context-dependent client, assuming you want your UI to be compatible with both Holo and Holochain.
-Let's edit the body of the `data()` function above to check for an environment variable that you'll pass at build time:
+You can then initialize a client for both self-hosted Holochain and Holo-hosted users, assuming you want your UI to be compatible with both.
+Edit the body of the `data()` function above to check for a `VITE_APP_IS_HOLO` environment variable that you'll pass at build time:

 ```typescript
   data(): {